fitnesswanderer/Udacity-Project/README.md

 # Project Summary
 Part 1.
 This is project based on CRISP-DM.
 CRISP-DM has 6 steps.
 1)Business Understanding 2) Data Understanding 3) Data Preparation 4) Modeling 5) Evaluation 6) Deployment.

 This project is part of  Udacity DataScience Nanodegree program.

-This project answers following business questions:
+To get the business understanding, I went through the AirBnB dataset to see how prices are predicted for various cities.
+The following business questions have piqued my curiosity to delve deeper into the dataset:

 1) Which neighborhoods has highest AirBnB listings?